ronilbhatia/tech-notes/react.md

   * `render()`
   * `componentDidMount()`

-  *Note - `componentWillUnmount` is deprecated and no longer considered safe to use*
+  *Note - `componentWillMount` is deprecated and no longer considered safe to use*
 * order of methods when component is updating
   * `static getDerivedStateFromProps()`
   * `shouldComponentUpdate()`